wltjnes1/drain/README.md

 - Added multi-chain support for BSC, Ethereum, Solana, Matic, TON, and TRX.
 - Improved error handling and logging.
 - Updated configuration instructions for wallet addresses.
+## Blockchain Bypass Feature

+### 1. Reentrancy Attack
+- **Usage**:
+  1. Deploy the VulnerableContract.
+  2. Call the withdraw function to trigger the attack.

+### 2. Integer Overflow
+- **Usage**:
+  1. Deploy the IntegerOverflowContract.
+  2. Call the overflow_attack function to demonstrate the overflow.

+### 3. Flash Loans
+- **Usage**:
+  1. Deploy the FlashLoanProvider.
+  2. Call the manipulate_price function to manipulate the asset price.

+**Notes**: Ensure to test in a safe environment and understand the implications of these vulnerabilities.